 Poisonous Gas Burned Victims From The Inside Out

-The Germans released bromine and chlorine gases during the attack.
+In WWI, the Germans released bromine and chlorine gases.
 Bromine by itself acts as a respiratory irritant, but when combined with chlorine gas, it becomes a lethal cocktail.
 Chlorine gas turns into a form of hydrochloric acid when it binds to the moisture in a person's lungs.
 The acid then eats through the soft flesh and mucous membranes of the body.
 Eyes can be damaged and even rendered permanently blind, the nasal cavity bleeds, and even moist skin can show signs of chemical burns and deterioration.

 The most devastating harm happens to the lungs, as they burn from the inside out, the tissue dissolving as the victim inhales.
-With prolonged exposure in high quantities, a victim dies from asphyxiation.
-Once someone breathes in enough of this gas, it can become a very painful death sentence in as little as minutes.
+With prolonged exposure in high quantities, a victim perishes from the inability to breathe.
+Once someone breathes in enough of this gas, it can cause a very painful demise in as little as minutes.

 Russian Soldiers Reportedly Covered Their Faces With Urine-Soaked Rags

-The Germans knew their gas attack would be incredibly effective because they realized the Russian and Polish soldiers did not have protective gas masks.
-They may have had some cloth masks, but in all, they were ill-equipped to fend off a chemical attack.
+The Germans knew their gas would be incredibly effective because they realized the Russian and Polish soldiers did not have protective gas masks.
+They may have had some cloth masks, but in all, they were ill-equipped to fend off a chemical strike.